KunakornMart/DADS6005/README.md

 ## Future Enhancements
 - **Incorporate More Data Sources**: Expand the system by integrating additional data sources, such as external APIs or IoT sensor data, to enrich the data pipeline and enhance the real-time analytics capabilities.

-- **Advanced ksqlDB Transformations**: Enhance the data processing in ksqlDB by implementing more sophisticated SQL transformations, including time-based aggregations, sliding window calculations, and advanced filtering techniques to improve real-time decision-making.

-- **Extend Pinot Schemas for More Complex Queries**: Expand the existing Pinot schemas to accommodate more complex and diverse queries, enabling the system to support deeper insights and a broader range of analytics, including predictive modeling and trend analysis.

 - **Real-Time Predictive Analytics**: Integrate predictive analytics into the system by developing models that can forecast trends, such as future page views or user behaviors, based on historical data processed through Kafka and ksqlDB.